02nd December 2019 | By Ray Tyler

 On that occasion the main dealer involved eventually carried out the software upgrade ‘Free of Charge’ because it was established that this sensor fault was a recognised fault.
 But it took a lot of convincing to our customer and the main dealer that this was what had to be done.

-Its likely that the main dealers will love the fact that the independents are unable to fully repair their vehicles.
-The current unfair trading rules that we have will insist that the independent garages needs will be catered for, this will probably entail us having to pay for website access so that any software updates can be carried out.
+The main dealers will love the fact that the independents are unable to fully repair their vehicles.
+The current unfair trading rules that we have will insist that the independent garages needs will be catered for.
+This will probably entail us having to pay for website access so that any software updates can be carried out.

 To read the full report on Electric Vehicles go to:- www.motester.co.uk